SymptomsBy Mayo Clinic staff

 Most babies born to women carrying group B strep are healthy.
 But the few who are infected by group B strep during labor can become critically ill.

 Early-onset group B strep disease.
-This is the more common and serious form of group B strep disease in infants.
-A baby with early-onset group B strep disease typically becomes sick within 12 hours after birth.
+A baby with early-onset group B strep disease becomes sick within one week after birth.
 Signs and symptoms may include:

 - Difficulty feeding

 Late-onset group B strep disease.
-Late-onset group B strep disease develops within a week to a few months after birth.
+Late-onset group B strep disease develops within a week to a few months after birth, usually within the first month.
 Signs and symptoms may include:

 - Difficulty feeding